-This course focuses on the study of the beverage service in the hospitality industry which includes spirits, wines, beers and non-alcoholic beverages.
+This course focuses on the study of the beverage service in the hospitality industry which includes spirits, wines, beers and nonalcoholic beverages.
 Topics include purchasing, resource control, legislation, marketing, physical plant requirements, staffing, service and the selection of wines to enhance foods.
 Students complete the ServSafe Alcohol training and national examination.
+Must have Culinary Arts and Hospitality Management associate degree (CUR.AAS) as active program of study to enroll.